Annual Budgeting Guide

 Financial Statements

 Your business's financial statements are your starting point to get the data you need to build your budget.
-Each statement provides different information to help you:
+Each statement provides different helpful information:

 Budget Forecasting